Herschenglime/catch-with-cmake-cop3530/readme.md

 Note that this can be done with the provided files as well as custom ones you write.

 # Part 3 Alternate: Integrating with VSCode
 Everything in the guide about the CMakeLists.txt file and test.cpp holds - the only difference with VSCode is how test running is integrated into the editor.
+You can also run a newer version of Catch2 if you want.

 Note that this method will only work for code that is locally hosted on your computer such that git can "verify ownership" - you might run into problems if you store your code on a flash drive or a OneDrive folder, for instance.